-Mr. Costello has a long history as a railroad enthusiast.
-It all started as a kid when he learned from some of the best small gauge train operators engineering the train at Brackinridge Park in San Antonio, Texas.
-It has been a long journey up and down miles and miles of track to Fairview, but the indomitable task of bringing our scenic railroad back to life is now forefront in his mind.
+The new owners of the Au Sable Valley Railroad have a long history as railroad enthusiasts just like its original owner and creator, Howard Schrader.
+The railroad's reconstruction all started when Mr. Costello was a kid learning from some of the best small gauge train operators engineering the scenic tour train at Brackinridge Park in San Antonio, Texas.
+It has been a long journey for the Costello's up and down miles and miles of track to Fairview, Michigan, but the indomitable task of bringing our scenic railroad back to life is now forefront in their mind's.

 “The process to redesign the trestles, and obtain approval of the redesign from the state of Michigan, has taken much longer than anticipated.
 The design was finished at the end of March and approval from the state was obtained at the end of April, 2018.
 We need to find about $50K to buy materials and complete the work.”
 Mr. Costello said in a recent conversation.